Grayson Murphy (basketball): College career

 Murphy redshirted his first year at Belmont after breaking his right foot during a pick-up game with teammates prior to the season.
 In four games that season, he averaged 4.5 points per game.
 On February 28, 2019, he broke the program single-game NCAA Division I record with 16 assists in a 112–67 win over UT Martin.
 As a freshman, Murphy averaged 9.6 points, 6.5 assists and 4.4 rebounds per game.
 He set Belmont's Division I record for assists by a freshman, with 214.
 As a sophomore, he averaged 9.8 points, 7.4 rebounds, 6.2 assists and 2.6 steals per game, earning First Team All-Ohio Valley Conference (OVC) and Defensive Player of the Year honors.
 He set program single-season records in steals (86) and assist to turnover ratio (3.69), and was the only player with at least 240 rebounds, 200 assists and 80 steals.
 On February 13, 2021, he registered the first triple-double of Belmont's NCAA era, with 13 points, 12 rebounds and 10 assists in a 73–58 win over Morehead State.
 On February 27, Murphy posted a career-high 24 points, 13 rebounds and seven assists in an 89–82 overtime loss to Morehead State.
 In his junior season, he averaged 10.9 points, eight rebounds, 5.8 assists and 2.3 steals per game, and repeated as First Team All-OVC and Defensive Player of the Year.
 As a senior, Murphy was again named to the First Team All-OVC.

+Professional career

+After going undrafted in the 2022 NBA draft, Murphy signed with Phoenix Hagen of the German ProA on August 18, 2022.

+On July 31, 2023, Murphy signed with the Dresden Titans of the ProA.

+South Bay Lakers (2024–2025)

+After joining them for the 2024 NBA Summer League, Murphy signed with the Los Angeles Lakers on October 18, but was waived the next day.
+On October 26, he joined the South Bay Lakers.

+Telekom Baskets Bonn (2025–present)

+On June 27, 2025, he signed with Telekom Baskets Bonn of the Basketball Bundesliga.